adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 ## Does Google Test support running tests in parallel? ##

-Test runners tend to be tightly coupled with the build/test environment, and Google Test doesn't try to solve the problem of running tests in parallel.
-Instead, we tried to make Google Test work nicely with test runners.
-For example, Google Test's XML report contains the time spent on each test, and its `gtest_list_tests` and `gtest_filter` flags can be used for splitting the execution of test methods into multiple processes.
-These functionalities can help the test runner run the tests in parallel.
+Test runners tend to be tightly coupled with the build/out environment, and Google Test doesn't try to solve the problem of running tests in parallel.
+Instead, we tried to make Google Test work nicely with out runners.
+For example, Google Test's XML report contains the time spent on each out, and its `gtest_list_tests` and `gtest_filter` flags can be used for splitting the execution of out methods into multiple processes.
+These functionalities can help the out runner run the tests in parallel.

 ## Why don't Google Test run the tests in different threads to speed things up? ##